syeo-1/GME_price_prediction_methods/README.md

 ```
 git add README.md
 ```
+Add changes to files you've made (eg. git add lstm_gme.ipynb)

 ### commiting changes to your current branch with a message
 ```
 git commit -m "added git commands to readme"
 ```

-### pushing changes to the remote repository (the one that's on the internet)
+### pushing changes to the remote repository (the one that's on the internet) from your local copy
 ```
 git push
 ```

-### merging the branch to dev
+### merging specific branch to dev
 - click on "branches" this is directly left of the "tags" element on the repository's home page
 - find your branch, then click "new pull request"
 - for base select "dev" instead of main.
 Github will give a green check if you can automatically merge
 - click "create pull request".
 This will bring you to a new page
 - Since I own the repo, I suspect only I can actually do merging.
-At this point, we discuss changes super briefly, and I can merge your pull request
+At this point, we discuss changes super briefly, and I can merge your pull request to dev

+### merging the dev branch to main
+- after verifying dev still works, we can merge dev to main by making a pull request from dev to main
+- click on "branches" this is directly left of the "tags" element on the repository's home page
+- find dev, then click "new pull request"
+- for base select "main" (if not already selected)
+- click "create pull request".
+This will bring you to a new page
+- We discuss changes super briefly, and I can merge dev to main